Romanian hacker 'Guccifer' appeals against arrest

 The hacker shot to fame last February after he hacked into Bush family emails and posted artwork by the former president, including self-portraits in the shower and bathtub.

-“(Guccifer) was assigned a criminal defense lawyer,” the prosecutor’s office source said, adding his appeal against his detention would be considered by the court on Monday or Tuesday.
+“(Guccifer) was assigned a criminal defence lawyer,” the prosecutor’s office source said, adding his appeal against his detention would be considered by the court on Monday or Tuesday.

 Asked by Reuters whether it had received an extradition request for Guccifer from the United States, Romania’s justice ministry said it had no information on the matter.